President Gerald R. Ford Jr. Boyhood Home: History

-The house at 649 Union SE was built in about 1910.
+The house at 649 Union SE was built around 1910.
 In 1921, Gerald Rudolff Ford suffered financial setback, causing the bank to foreclose on the Fords' home.
 The family began renting the house on Union Street, and continued renting in until 1925, when they purchased it.
-While living on Union Street, the younger Gerald Ford attended public schools, first at the Madison School, then attending South High School, where he participated in organized sports, including, most notably, football.
+While living on Union Street, the younger Gerald Ford attended public schools, first at the Madison School, then South High School, where he participated in organized sports, including, most notably, football.
 Ford was an All-State center, and during his 1930 senior year, after the family had moved from the Union Street house to East Grand Rapids, was captain of the football team.
 While living in the house, Ford and his friends used the garage as a social club.
 Ford recalled, "we learned to play penny-ante poker... it was a great hideaway because my parents wouldn't climb the ladder to the second floor - or so I thought."

+It is currently a private residence.
 In 2013 the house underwent an exterior paint restoration, using seven colors and taking more than 500 man-hours.
 The work was completed by Third Coast Color Painting Co. of Grand Rapids.